BenLauwens/Gutenberg/test/chapter06.md

 ### Mean-Value Theorem for Integrals

-A simple but very useful result is the Mean-Value Theorem for integrals.
+A simple but very useful result is the Mean-Value theorem for integrals.

 !!! theorem